Key Takeaways

 2. Satellite Imagery

 Businesses can use this data to inform investment decisions about companies involved in large construction projects.
+They can also use it to evaluate companies that have a significant presence at a certain location.

 Also, construction projects that have a significant presence at a certain location.